quanterall/HaskellMaterials/basics/03-effectful.md

 ## IO a

 So what happens when we want to use functions that do effectful things but we also want to use their return values?
-Well, their function signatures are going to have `IO a` at the end, where `a` stands in for any type you might be interested in.
+Their function signatures are going to have `IO a` at the end, where `a` stands in for whatever thing the function returns.
 An example:

 ```haskell
 -- Get the current value of an environment variable.